Synadene

-Synadene (Συναδηνή, Szünadéné) (also called The Synadene) was a Byzantine Greek woman who briefly acted as queen consort of Hungary, probably in the 1070s.
+Synadene (Συναδηνή, Szünadéné), (also called The Synadene), was a Byzantine Greek woman of the Synadenos family who briefly acted as queen consort of Hungary, probably in the 1070s.
 She was most likely married to King Géza I.

 Husband's identity

 Synadene's first name is unknown.
 Her father was the Byzantine commander Theodoulos Synadenos, while her mother was a sister of Nikephoros III Botaneiates, who ruled as Byzantine emperor in 1078–1081.
 The Byzantine chronicle of Scylitzes Continuatus states that "the emperor had given his niece the Synadene, daughter of Theodoulos Synadenos, to the krales of Hungary for a wife; upon his death she returned to Byzantium."
 The king's name, much like her own, is not mentioned.

 An important clue to the identity of Synadene's husband lies in one of the enamel plaques contained in the Holy Crown of Hungary, which depicts a man identified as "Géza, faithful king of the Hungarians".
 Géza I's death on 25 April 1077 corresponds to Scylitzes Continuatuss narration, with the queen dowager returning to the Byzantine Empire by late 1079.
 The only possible alternative is Géza's brother and successor, Ladislaus I, in which case the marriage would have taken place in c.
 1079 and her return to Hungary as a widow in 1095.
 However, Scylitzes Continuatus mentions no other events from the mid-1090s, which makes it likely that Géza I was the king whom Synadene married.